Tobiobafemi/Software-Architecture/CODE_OF_CONDUCT.md

 Agreement

 - By participating in this project, all team members agree to follow this Code of Conduct and uphold the standards outlined above.

+Punishments:
+1. Verbal Warning

+If a member misses a deadline or fails to contribute:

+ - The issue will first be discussed privately within the group.

+ - The member will be given a chance to explain and improve.

+2. Written Record in Meeting Notes

+If behaviour continues:

+- The issue will be documented in meeting minutes.

+- Missed deadlines or lack of contribution will be recorded as evidence.

+  4. Reporting to Lecturer

+If the issue is serious or ongoing:

+- The group may formally inform the module tutor.

+- Evidence (GitHub commits, meeting notes, messages) may be provided.